 What is Issued Capital?

 Issued Capital means the capital that the company aims to collect from the shareholders.
-The shareholders have expressed their commitment to raise capital accordingly.
+The shareholders have expressed their commitment to raising capital accordingly.

 What is Paid-Up Capital?